Skip to main content

 After we read Kitten’s First Full Moon (opens in a new window) by Kevin Henkes, I asked the children how they knew how Kitten felt.
 It was because of the illustrations, of course.
 But there is no color, so how did the artist show it?
 Through the use of line with a dot in the middle.
 But there is color: grey and white and black….(silly me!)

 I continue to be amazed at how much children can see and what they can handle intellectually.
 It’s always fresh, often surprisingly in-depth and unique.
-But because young children lack the vocabulary or the experience to verbalize what they know or intuit, it’s all too easy to forget that they are incredibly sharp.
+But because young children lack the or the experience to verbalize what they know or intuit, it’s all too easy to forget that they are incredibly sharp.

 Talking about books today reminded me.